Central-West Region, Brazil

 The Central-West or Center-West Region of Brazil (Região Centro-Oeste do Brasil /pt-BR/) is composed of the states of Goiás, Mato Grosso and Mato Grosso do Sul; along with the Distrito Federal (Federal District), where Brazil's national capital, Brasília, is situated.
 The region comprises 18.86% of the national territory, and is the least populated in Brazil.

 With the move of the country's federal capital from Rio de Janeiro to Brasília in the 1960s, the construction of roads and railways to the interior of the country made access to the region easier, speeding up population growth and contributing significantly to the region's development.

-Mato Grosso do Sul was created in 1979, materializing the decision of the government to divide the then called state of Mato Grosso in two states to facilitate to administration and the development of the region.
+Mato Grosso do Sul was created on 11 October 1977 by Complementary Law No. 31, materializing the decision of the government to divide the then called state of Mato Grosso in two states to facilitate to administration and the development of the region; the new state's institutions were installed on 1 January 1979.

 Brasília International Airport, Marechal Rondon International Airport, Campo Grande International Airport and Santa Genoveva Airport connects the Center-West region with many Brazilian cities and also operates some international flights.

 The Center-West is home to the University of Brasília, University Center of Brasília, Federal University of Goiás, Federal University of Mato Grosso do Sul, Federal University of Mato Grosso and Federal University of Rondonópolis.